11 Nov BCX targets off-grid internet users with Twoobii satellite deal

-The deal comes as Southern Africa braces for a shake-up in the satellite connectivity space, with new entrants looking to set up shop in the local market.
+The deal comes as South Africa braces for a shake-up in the satellite connectivity space, with new entrants looking to set up shop in the local market.

-According to latest reports, Elon Musk’s SpaceX satellite service Starlink will imminently go live in Southern Africa after the company opened pre-orders in the country.
+According to latest reports, Elon Musk’s SpaceX satellite service Starlink will imminently go live in South Africa after the company opened pre-orders in the country.

 However, the satellite industry in SA has been thriving in the absence of Starlink, with companies like Q-KON leading the charge.

 Twoobii is a high-throughput satellite connectivity service, powered by Intelsat platforms and managed by satellite engineering enterprise Q-KON.